JWatus/FiguresGenerator/README.md

 In this app database has several figures added at initialization.
 You can :
+- Add figure with chosen shape and random parameters
 - Display figures in ascending order
 - Display figures in descending order
 - Find specific figure by its ID